 The unit also has to be made, packaged, and shipped around – that is never eco-friendly.
 Several of the brands suggest regular (every 6 months) replacement of expensive charcoal filters – more eco-waste.

-To be quite honest the best thing you can do is create less waste.
+To be quite honest, the best thing you can do is create less waste.
 I have looked at data that shows people create a huge amount of food waste.
-My wife and I almost never throw out left overs.
+My wife and I rarely throw out leftovers.
 Fruit and vegetables rarely go bad because we don’t buy an excess amount.
 Before you do anything else, produce less waste.

 Is an electronic composter eco-friendly?